MicrosoftDocs/OfficeDocs-CustomLearning-pr.de-DE/CustomLearning/custom_contentupdates.md

 - Erstellen eines Kreisdiagramms
 - Erstellen eines Kombinationsdiagramms

-### <a name="teams-updates"></a>Teams-Updates
+### <a name="teams-updates"></a>Teams Updates
 Die Unterkategorie "Product\Microsoft Teams" wurde mit den folgenden Ressourcen aktualisiert.

 #### <a name="manage-meetings-playlist"></a>Wiedergabeliste "Besprechungen verwalten"
-- Teilnehmen an einer Teams-Besprechung
+- Teilnehmen an Teams Besprechung
 #### <a name="work-with-posts-and-messages-playlist"></a>Wiedergabeliste "Arbeiten mit Beiträgen und Nachrichten"
 - Erstellen und Formatieren eines Beitrages

 ### <a name="planner"></a>Planner
 Die folgenden Ressourcen wurden der Wiedergabeliste "Planner verwenden" in "Produkte\Planner" hinzugefügt.
 #### <a name="use-planner-playlist"></a>Verwenden der Planner-Wiedergabeliste
-- To Do vs Planner
+- To Do im Vergleich zu Planner
-- Sehen Sie sich Ihre Planner Tasks in To Do an
+- Sehen Sie sich Ihre Planner Tasks in To Do
 - Verwenden der Aufgaben-App in Teams

 ### <a name="word"></a>Word